sigsergv/pyrone/docs/index.rst

 =============================

 Pyrone is a standard WSGI application so you can use any method for provisioning WSGI apps.
-In this instruction we describe installing process using Ubuntu/Debian with python veriosn 3.3 or greater, web server nginx, WSGI container server uWSGI and MySQL database engine.
-Python2 is not supported anymore.
+However in this instruction only one method is covered: Debian/Ubuntu + nginx
++ uwsgi + mysql.
+Application requires Python version 3.3 or greater, python version 2 is not supported.

 I recommend you (for security reasons) to create separate system user for the application.
 In this manual all instructions assume system user ``blog`` with home directory ``/home/blog``, it's a regular